Gonzalo2408/CardiacOCT-project/code/count_distributions/README.md

  - output_filename: the path to the Excel file you want to generate (you should specify also the name of the Excel file in the path, without the extension).

  - data-info: the path to the Excel file containing all the important data for each pullback (like frames with annots, ID, etc).
 It basically is the train_test_split_v2 file.

+ ## Lipid and calcium size thresholds

+ The notebook **get_lipid_thresh.py** obtains the ROC curves thanks to which an optimal threshold for detected lipid and calcium size is found.
+These sizes are obtained with the distributions file as well, and stored in an Excel file.
+In this notebook, by using this Excel, we obtain the optimal threshold by analyzing the sizes in the train results on the pseudo 3D with k = 3 model.